c2997108/lastwasm/README.txt

 For usage instructions, please see the doc directory, especially last-tutorial.txt.

-LAST is distributed under the GNU General Public License, either version 3 of the License, or (at your option) any later version.
+LAST (including the scripts) is distributed under the GNU General Public License, either version 3 of the License, or (at your option) any later version.
 For details, see COPYING.txt.

 LAST includes public domain code kindly provided by Yi-Kuo Yu and Stephen Altschul at the NCBI.